TheRhanderson/socialboost-asf/README.md

    * Sharedlike and Sharedfav => expect the same ID that you find at the end of the URL.
    * Workshop => Expected the SteamID64 of the profile and not the full URL.
    * Reviews => Expected the review ID and not the full URL.

+## Privacy and Transparency of the Plugin

+Our plugin utilizes a straightforward authentication process with our server, ensuring that no sensitive data, including account names, logins, passwords, or even IP addresses, is shared.
+The data collection is solely aimed at understanding how users interact with the plugin.
+Feel free to recompile without this functionality if you don't want to share it.

 ## How to Install
 * Visit the [releases](https://github.com/TheRhanderson/socialboost-asf/releases) page, download the latest available version, extract it into the ``/plugins`` folder of your ASF, and restart the process.
 Have fun!